 The Room You Can't Afford to Be In—and Can't Afford to Leave

 So you go.
 You smile.
 You order something mid-range and act like it's what you wanted.
+You find the one vegan option and act like you're thrilled about it—even if it's a $28 side salad—because drawing attention to limitations of any kind feels dangerous in that room.
 You decline the second glass of wine not because you're watching your intake but because you're watching your tab.
 And when someone suggests splitting the bill evenly—four ways, including their three cocktails and the appetizer platter you didn't touch—you agree, because the alternative is a conversation that would feel, in that room, like undressing in public.

-I've written before about how children who grew up being told they were mature for their age often develop a hypervigilance that follows them into adulthood.
+We've written before about how children who grew up being told they were "mature for their age" often develop a hypervigilance that follows them into adulthood.
 The same mechanism operates here.
 When your childhood taught you to scan every room for signs of financial exposure—who's watching, who's judging, who might figure out that your shoes are from the clearance rack—you develop a radar that never fully powers down.
 You become exquisitely tuned to social cues that wealthier people never learn to read, because they've never had to.

 The Exhaustion Nobody Sees

 The tiredness I'm describing isn't dramatic.
 It doesn't look like burnout or breakdown.
-It looks like a woman who seems perfectly fine at the school fundraiser, who volunteered to bring dessert instead of buying a ticket to the gala, who always suggests coffee instead of brunch, who has a rotation of four "nice" outfits that she wears in careful sequence so no one sees the same thing twice in the same social circle.
+It looks like a guy who seems perfectly chill at the gathering, who offered to bring a dish instead of chipping in for the expensive catered spread, who always suggests the taco spot instead of the new fusion place, who has a rotation of three "nice" shirts he wears in careful sequence so no one sees the same thing twice in the same social circle.

 That particular exhaustion—the kind that has nothing to do with poor rest—is what I wish someone had named for me earlier.
 Not so I could fix it.
 So I could stop thinking something was wrong with me for feeling it.